Due to the unpredictable nature of the spread of COVID-19 worldwide, the Columbia Summer in Venice program has been cancelled for Summer 2020.

 Her research focuses on Italian contemporary literature, life stories and testimony with an emphasis on gender and feminist issues.
 Although literature remains her main field of study, oral history, documentary and photography are among her areas of interest.

-Cleo Nisse (Program Coordinator) is a PhD candidate in the Department of Art History and Archaeology at Columbia University specializing in Italian Renaissance art, and a former graduate of Cambridge University UK and the Courtauld Institute London.
-Prior to her PhD she trained as a painting conservator and her doctoral research now focuses on the materials, techniques and artistic practice of Venetian painters from the 15th and 16th centuries.
-She took part in the Columbia summer program in Venice as a student in 2016 and is delighted to return as part of the administrative team.
+Mateusz Mayer (Program Coordinator) is a PhD student in the Department of Art History and Archaeology at Columbia University specializing in Italian Renaissance art, and a former graduate of Cambridge University (UK) and the University of Vienna.
+Prior to coming to Columbia, Mateusz worked at the curatorial departments of the Kunsthistorisches Museum in Vienna, the Austrian National Gallery Belvedere, and Klosterneuburg Abbey, and he held fellowships in Venice at the Rosand Library and Study Center of Save Venice Inc. He participated in the Columbia summer program in Venice as a student in 2018 and is delighted to return as part of the administrative team.

 Caroline Wamsler (Program Director) has been the Venice Summer Program Director since 2016.
 She is an instructor in the Art and Archeology Department at Columbia University.
 A specialist on fourteenth-century Venice she received her PhD in art history from Columbia University, where her dissertation focused on the trecento-painting program in the Palazzo Ducale in Venice.
 Beyond her interest in the municipal imagery in Renaissance Italy, she has worked on the Venetian city garden and public/private spaces in the urban fabric of Venice.
 In addition to Columbia she has been a Visiting Professor at Wesleyan University, Bard College and Vassar College offering courses focused on the medieval through the baroque period in Europe.
 She also serves on the board of Trustees of The New York Botanical Garden and Millbrook School.

-The Program Fee for Summer 2019: Includes tuition, housing, local transportation, and course-required excursions.
+The Program Fee for Summer 2020: Includes tuition ($1,350 per point), housing, local transportation, and course-required excursions.

 Please see our cost breakdown for detailed information on additional estimated expenses.